 - Outside funding.
 This won’t make a difference at all schools, but at many it can help.
 US students should apply for an NSF and foreign students may have a similar institution in their country.
 See my grant application advice.

 Very few applicants have all of these things.
 Most are weak in one or two or three.
 So don’t stress out too much.
 Even so stress out enough that you do now what you can to improve your chances with the time you have.

 A big piece of advice: Try to work on research projects with professors, because the best way to decide whether you want to do something is to try it out before it’s too late.
 Become an RA in your department, or start looking for RA jobs with professors in top departments in areas of your interest.
 This will also help with letters and your statement.

 Thanks for the general advice, but what about you and Columbia?

-Most of the students I work with are interested in topics related to either conflict and terrorism, political behavior (like voting or rioting or collective action), something under the umbrella of the political economy of development (micro- and macro-level), or causal inference.
+Most of the students I work with are interested in topics related to something under the umbrella of the political economy of development (micro- and macro-level), conflict and terrorism, political behavior (like voting or rioting or collective action), or causal inference.
 If your topic falls here, then I’d be a natural advisor for you, and I welcome new students.
-I work with both economics and politics (and sometimes sustainable development) PhD students.
+I commonly work with economics, politics and sustainable development) PhD students.

 If these are your interests, other Columbia politics faculty you should investigate include John Huber, Macartan Humphreys, Tim Frye, Vicky Murillo, Page Fortna, Kimuli Kasara, Massimo Morelli, Dan Corstange, or (methods-wise) Don Green, Andy Gelman and Shigeo Hirano.
 In economics and related disciplines see Eric Verhoogen, Miguel Urquiola, Supreet Kaur, Suresh Naidu, Ray Fisman, Pierre Yared, or Jonas Hjort.
 This is just a partial list.